I’m excited to share with you my list of 10+ Must Have Gadgets and Gear for Your RV or Camper Van.

-Here are 10+ of the Best Gadgets and Gear for Your RV or Camper Van in 2020
+Here are 10+ of the Best Gadgets and Gear for Your RV or Camper Van in 2021

 A surge protector is designed to protect you and your RV or camper van from electrical surges related to faulty campground or park electrical hookups.

 A lead-free drinking water hose is super important when you’re living in your RV or camper van.
-It’s important to have a new, fresh hose to use, particularly if you don’t know the history of the old hose or if the old hose has been sitting around in storage for some time.
+It’s important to have a new, fresh hose to use.
+This is particularly so, if you don’t know the history of an old hose.
+As well, if the old hose has been sitting around in storage for some time.

 Get a hose that’s anti-kink so you don’t have to go outside in your pjs during the night to figure out why the water is only trickling into your RV or camper sink.